Film producer Richard D. Zanuck dies, age 77

 Zanuck, the son of early Hollywood mogul Darryl Zanuck, earned numerous awards over more than 50 years of making movies, and he ran the 20th Century Fox film studio at a time when it cranked out hits such as "The Sound of Music," "Patton" and "The French Connection," which all went on to win best film Oscars.

-As a producer with business partner David Brown, he helped usher into theatres hits such as "Jaws," "The Sting" and "Cocoon."
+As a producer with business partner David Brown, he helped usher into theaters hits such as "Jaws," "The Sting" and "Cocoon."

 Zanuck continued to be active in Hollywood throughout his life, working recently on movie "Dark Shadows," which starred Johnny Depp and was directed by Tim Burton.